 Hundreds of thousands of individuals and pros throughout the United States and Europe have been wearing Forcefield Protective Headgear™ for years.
 2016 marks the official launch, the first year Forcefield™ is available to Canadians nationwide.
 You will find Forcefield™ in select markets and on the website at the beginning of 2016.

 National Associations, Local Organizations, the Federal Government and Provincial Governments have been funding, studying and implementing programs to reduce our risk of injury for many years.
-The Federal Government marked $4.2 million for concussion research.
+CHIRPP started tracking injuries. $4.2 million was marked for concussion research and another $2 million to promote injury prevention.
 Parachute was founded.
 All have stepped up their efforts and for good reason.
 There is a concussion every 3 minutes and the rate has been increasing.
 Professional athletes are not the only people at risk.
 Think First1 reported that thirty per cent of all brain injuries are sustained by children and youth, many of them while participating in sports and recreational activities.
 Sadly, over one million Canadians already live with the effects of an acquired brain injury.

 The Brain Injury Association of Canada2 is one of those organizations helping in a big way.
 Not only do they promote early detection and treatment of concussions through prevention and awareness initiatives, they help develop and support local associations for acquired brain injury survivors and their caregivers and families.